Cooper Union Counseling Services

 Session Format: Available for remote sessions

-Jen Kind-Rubin received her BA in psychology and studio art from New York Universities Gallatin Program and her Masters in Creative Arts Therapy from Pratt Institute.
+Jen Kind-Rubin received her BA in psychology and studio art from New York University's Gallatin Program and her Masters in Creative Arts Therapy from Pratt Institute.
 Since then, she has worked in the field, providing individual, group, and family therapy to a diverse range of clients.
 Jen has a particular passion for working with young adults, supporting them as they navigate the challenging transition to adulthood.
-She is experienced in working with a range of issues, including anxiety, depression, trauma, loss, and substance-use.
-During therapy sessions Jen applies her training and background in Creative Arts Therapy, Mindfulness, and EMDR practices in conjunction with more traditional verbal psychotherapy.
+She is experienced in working with a range of issues, including anxiety, depression, trauma, loss, and substance use.
+During therapy sessions, Jen applies her training and background in Creative Arts Therapy, Mindfulness, and EMDR practices in conjunction with more traditional verbal psychotherapy.
 This integrated approach allows her to best meet each client where they’re at, supporting them as they begin working towards a deeper level of self-awareness.

-Scott Kramer, LCSW-R
+Scott Rosenberg, LCSW-R

 P: 347.620.5433